 Negative Effects of Social Media

-The impact of social media cannot be left unnoticed as it causes several effects on your health, both physically and mentally.
+Impacts of Social Media cannot be left unnoticed, as it causes several effects on your health, both physically and mentally.
 Some of them are given below.

 1. Induces comparison and jealousy